 - they don’t want the hassle of having to go back-and-forward with their clients to discuss out-of-gamut colours.
 In this regard, it’s better to let the client do the conversion, so they can see if colours die, and can take steps to lessen that problem at its source.

 All of this assumes that they are competent

 Truth is, they might not have a damn clue.
 Make sure you read as many reviews as you can before choosing a printer for your press products.
 Make sure people are saying that they produce good work.
-The fact is, no matter what kind of files they ask for, you’re taking a massive leap of faith about their color-management.
+The fact is, no matter what kind of files they ask for, you’re taking a massive leap of faith about their colour-management.
 Some labs just have NFIWTF they’re doing.

 - If they ask for RGB files, cross your fingers and hope it’s because they have very accurate CMYK profiles that they convert to.

 - If they ask for CMYK files, make sure you ask all the right questions about the conversion.

 *RGB files: This is referring to the colour mode, not to specific colour spaces such as sRGB or Adobe RGB.